kost/reGeorg/README.md

 reGeorg
 =========
 Fork of regeorg to include support for python2 and python3 and to have proper socks4 and socks5 support.
+Since original regeorg is not actively maintained, this fork is born.

 ```                    _____